Understanding gout medication

 Gout is a painful swelling of a joint.
 It is a type of arthritis.
 Every day, your body produces uric acid.
 It is a waste material that is usually excreted in your urine.
 If you can’t flush enough uric acid out, it builds up in your blood.
-It can get in your joints, causing inflammation and pain.
+It can sometimes get in your joints, causing inflammation and pain, which is gout.

 If gout is not treated, it can cause permanent damage to your joints.
 The treatment of gout involves avoiding alcohol, keeping to a healthy weight and taking medications.
 Some gout medicines help reduce pain and swelling, and others can prevent further attacks.

 Types of gout medication